Ruach/ruach.github.io/_posts/2021-05-07-usb-device-add.markdown

 This initialiation function only contains the usb_register macro that invokes usb_register_driver function.
 This usb_register_driver function actually registers the interface driver.
-For the detailed explanation about this function is described in previous posting.
+The detailed explanation about this function was described in previous posting.

-##How the USB sub-system matches the device to its associated driver?
+## How the USB sub-system matches the device to its associated driver?
 Whether the device is a real usb device or its interface, both should be registered on the usb-bus.
 Therefore, when the device and interfaces are added to the usb-bus,